sscollis/sanseir/README.md

 # sanseir
 Solve a stochastic SEIR model for disease progression

-This code attempts to reproduce the results presented in the paper
+`SanSEIR` attempts to reproduce the results presented in the paper

 Yao-Ye Yeo, Rao-Rui Yeo, Wan-Jin Yeo, *A Computational Model for Estimating the Progression of the COVID-19 Cases in the US West and East Coasts*,  MedRxiv, https://doi.org/10.1101/2020.03.24.20043026

+Sample results based on the inputs of Yeo et al. are given in the `yeo-etal` directory.
+At this time, my results predict significantly lower infections then those in the above paper.

 ## Building and Running
 To build with `gfortran` simply: